alexfict/info5_app/README.md

 6. Run `ng serve`
 7. The application will build and served by a local server; default: `localhost:4200`
 8. Switch to your web browser and go to `http://localhost:4200` to get a live view of the application

+### Trouble Shooting
+In case there is no map visible when clicking on "Aachen" most likely it is due to an server error.
+Unfortunately the server is still crashing occasionally.
+Please switch to the backup server.
+1. Open the file `src/environments/environment.ts` in an editor
+2. Change the value of `base_url` from `http://info5-api.dyndns...` to `http://info5-api2.dyndns...`